Click a question to view the corresponding answer.

 While it’s not necessary to be fluent, it is nice to master a few survival basics such as, “Please,” “Thank You,” and, “Where is the toilet?”
 It’s amazing how far you can go with just 50 words of Japanese.

 The Japanese will obviously recognize you as a foreigner and will not expect you to know or follow every one of their etiquette rules.
 The two items they will not tolerate is wearing shoes where you should not and improper preparations in the public Japanese-style baths.

+We do not sell airfare.
 Because of our small group size, it is difficult for us to negotiate consequential discounts with the airlines.
 Also, we have found many of our tour members want to use frequent-flyer miles, or they wish to arrive before the tour or stay in Japan after the tour and our customers visit Japan from all over the world.
-We can help with searching for the lowest airfare for you if you don’t have the time.
-We charge a $50 fee per person only if you end up purchasing the airfare through us.

 Payments can be made using Visa, MasterCard, Discover and American Express.
 To make a payment using a credit card, call us, toll-free, at 1-866-316-7268 and we will send you a credit card authorization form and a link to our secure, online payment form on our web site.
 Payments can also be made with checks (personal, business, or cashier), money orders or PayPal.